llamaqcom/webdav-nginx-docker/README.md

 # WebDAV container

----
-**DEPRECATION WARNING**

-This container is deprecated in favor of [llamaq/nginx-extras](https://hub.docker.com/repository/docker/llamaq/nginx-extras) that provides more flexible approach with configuration files.

----

 Webdav implementation using nginx - based on Debian stable-slim (for smaller image size) with optional HTTP Basic Auth.

+> :warning: **DEPRECATION WARNING**: This container is deprecated in favor of [llamaq/nginx-extras](https://hub.docker.com/repository/docker/llamaq/nginx-extras) that provides more flexible approach with configuration files.

 ## Usage